Pfizer–BioNTech COVID-19 vaccine: Consulting the Paul Ehrlich Institute

-On 6 February Şahin, Türeci and Rosenbaum together with Tom Madden and Chris Barbosa from Acuitas Therapeutics met with PEI who were happy with what BioNTech proposed, with the only point of contention being PEI rejecting BioNTech proposal to either skip altogether or run toxicology studies in parallel with clinical trials before human trials could begin.
+On 6 February Şahin, Türeci and Rosenbaum together with Tom Madden and Chris Barbosa from Acuitas Therapeutics met with PEI who were happy with what BioNTech proposed, with the only point of contention being that PEI rejected BioNTech's proposal to either skip toxicology studies altogether or run them in parallel with clinical trials before human trials could begin.

-This was important as while the individual components had been shown by trials to not cause any significant issues in humans there was no safety data on the combination of mRNA and lipids.
+This was important as while the individual components had been shown by trials to not cause any significant issues in humans, there was no safety data on the combination of mRNA and lipids.
 Toxicology studies on mice or rats normally took five months.
-At this point in time PEI main concerns were about whether there were any benefits in speeding up the normal process.
+At this point in time, PEI's main concerns were about whether there were any benefits in speeding up the normal process.

-For the vaccine to work it needed to deliver a stable accurate replica of the virus's spike protein so that the body's immune system could recognize and react to COVID19 if they became infected.
-In developing a stable replica, the team was assisted by advice from Barney S. Graham who had been studying the MERS virus, which was approximately 54% identical to the uploaded COVID-19 genetic code.
+For the vaccine to work it needed to deliver a stable accurate replica of the virus's spike protein so that the body's immune system could recognize and react to COVID19 after infection.
+In developing a stable replica, the team was assisted by advice from Barney S. Graham who had been studying the MERS virus, the genetic code of which was approximately 54% identical to that uploaded from COVID-19.

-There were two options, one was to reproduce a full likeness of entire spike protein which would contain approximately 1,200 amino acids (protein building blocks) increase the risk of antibody-dependent enhancement (ADE) complications.
-The other was to reproduce only the tip of the spike protein which was known as binding domain receptor (RBD).
-RDB was simpler as it would contain approximately 200 amino acids and risk of ADE would be reduced. Şahin decided that BioNTech would explore both methods.
+There were two options.
+One was to reproduce a full likeness of the entire spike protein which would contain approximately 1,200 amino acids (protein building blocks), increasing the risk of antibody-dependent enhancement (ADE) complications.
+The other was to reproduce only the tip of the spike protein, known as binding domain receptor (RBD).
+RDB was simpler, containing approximately 200 amino acids, reducing the risk of ADE. Şahin decided that BioNTech would explore both methods.